All You Need To Know About HTTP Security Headers In WordPress

 The HTTP Cross-Origin-Opener-Policy (COOP) response header allows you to ensure a top-level document does not share a browsing context group with cross-origin documents.

-COOP will process-isolate your document, and potential attackers can’t access your global object if they open it in a popup, preventing a set of cross-origin attacks dubbed XS-Leaks.
+COOP will process-isolate your document, and potential attackers can’t access your global object if they open it in a pop-up, preventing a set of cross-origin attacks dubbed XS-Leaks.

 If a cross-origin document with COOP is opened in a new window, the opening document will not have a reference to it, and the window opener property of the new window will be null.